 Many vehicles, especially older ones, come equipped with halogen fog lights.
 LED driving fog lights are typically more expensive, but also tend to last much longer.
 LED lights are also brighter, and their white light can pierce fog better than traditional yellow lights—but if they’re angled too high, then they can cause more glare in fog than old-school halogens do, so be careful when using them.

 All of us here at aha insurance hope that you get to drive on more beautiful, sunny, windows-down, wind-through-your-hair days than on gloomy foggy ones.
 But we hope that reading this has helped you learn how to drive in heavy fog safely (just in case).
-Also keep a roadside emergency kit just in case!
-Safe driving out there, folks!
+Also, keep a roadside emergency kit just in case!
+Stay safe driving out there, folks!